Best Organic Baby Formula: 2021 Buyers Guide

 Minimally-processed alternative to cow’s milk formula

 Holle Goat Stage 1 is an increasingly popular choice for babies up to six months of age, especially those who have difficulty tolerating cow’s milk formula.
 Rather than resorting to a heavily processed formula, Holle Goat offers an alternative made with natural ingredients such as whole organic goat’s milk, organic lactose, organic maltodextrin, and a blend of organic vegetable oils.
 Notably, the latest recipe for Holle Goat is entirely free from palm oil.
-It’s also one of the few baby formulas to be certified vegetarian, even with the recent addition of DHA.
+It’s also one of the few baby formulas to be vegetarian friendly, even with the recent addition of DHA.
 Although the DHA in Holle’s cow’s milk formula is derived from fish oil, the DHA in Holle Goat comes from algae oil.

-Many babies who have experienced symptoms such as eczema, skin rash, constipation, gas, or cramps as a result of cow’s milk protein sensitivity have shown significant improvement after transitioning to Holle Goat, which is widely regarded as one of the world’s best-tasting and most nutritious goat’s milk formulas.
 Babies benefit from the fact that goat’s milk is easier to digest than cow’s milk, and does not contain the A1 beta-casein protein, which is responsible for many adverse reactions to cow’s milk.
 Babies who enjoy Holle Goat Stage 1 frequently continue to benefit from the goodness of goat’s milk by transitioning to the Stage 2 formula after six months and the Stage 3 formula after ten months.

 For babies with a cow’s milk protein allergy (not just sensitivity), a hypoallergenic formula such as HiPP HA Stage 1 may be less likely to result in an allergic reaction.
 In all cases when you suspect that your baby has a feeding issue, it’s a good idea to consult with your pediatrician before switching formulas.